Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-17-regen-hub.md

 Civic utilities increase the quality of life of our community through agent-centric coordination, enabling members of our communities to contribute what they have and receive what they need.

-To illustrate this concept in practice, let's take a look at a case study currently underway in Boulder, CO.
+*To illustrate this concept in practice, let's take a look at a case study currently underway in Boulder, CO.*

-## Case Study: The Regen Hub
+## *Case Study*: The Regen Hub

 The COVID-19 pandemic rapidly accelerated an existing pattern of "work from home," a trend that initially seemed liberatory for many as a means to avoid stale corporate workplace culture.
 But a few years into this new paradigm, after the peak of the pandemic had subsided, the lack of camaraderie, connection, and in-person collaboration had taken a toll.